BMariscal/battleship/README.md

 # Battleship
 Javascript battleship game: in progress

-GOAL: Learn/practice javascript syntax and use javascript in the browser.
+Goals: Learn/practice javascript syntax and use javascript in the browser.

   * Basic battleship game